 Have you ever had a goiter or known someone who has?
 If you aren’t sure, the most noticeable sign of a goiter is a bulging in the bottom of the neck.
 Small to moderate-sized goiters are actually relatively common in the United States, and they can happen to people of all ages.
 (1) For some people, they may even be present at birth.
-However, if you’re a woman or over 40, you’re chances are unfortunately even higher.
+However, if you’re a woman or over 40, your chances are unfortunately even higher.

 There are a few types of goiters with various causes, but in general, a goiter is a swelling in the neck due to an enlarged thyroid gland.
 The size of the lump in the neck can be anywhere from one small nodule to a large, visible, multinodular goiter in the neck.
 In general, thyroid conditions like goiters are becoming a more common health issue.
 Sometimes a goiter is just a temporary issue that goes away without any medical treatment.
 But other times, it can be an obvious sign that a more serious thyroid problem is present and needs to be dealt right away.